SAP/abap-file-formats/docs/json.md

 "! $multipleOf value
 ```
 ensures that values of a component described by this ABAP Doc comment can only be a multiple of the provided value.
+Note that it can only be used for integers.

 ### Required Fields
 If a field is to be declared as "required" in the JSON Schema, the annotation